 - Sustain (Shitsuke), taking all of the previous steps and incorporating them into the work process as daily tasks or habits to ensure continuous improvement.

-The sixth S stands for Safety and has recently become a new aspect to the 5S method.
+The sixth S stands for Safety and has recently become a new aspect of the 5S method.
 Issues with safety can be very wasteful and cause delays or defects in the production process, so implementing a safety program can enhance an organization’s 5S success.
 To do this, many companies regard safety as having an integral role within each of the five steps; although it is listed at the bottom, Safety is not often regarded as its own individual step at the very end and instead is commonly applied throughout 5S.

 6S Lean Requirements